garybracket/no-illusion-smm/docs/archive/enhanced-mission-statement.md

 # No iLLusion Software - Enhanced Mission Statement
-*Built from authentic website content and 20+ years of real experience*
+*Built from authentic website content and extensive real experience*

 ---